lethern/Bitburner_os/README.md

 # Bitburner_os
 A collection of graphical tools and widgets, with a few additions that allow to expand it, like NS queue and plugin manager.
-If you want to help, check out the `#projects-talk` channel on the Bitburner discord!

 To install, simply download and run `install.js`